Ryan Christian: Professional career

-Italian Football League

 In 2012, Christian signed with the Parma Panthers that is based in Italy.
 Christian, who is extremely strong in his faith, said he does not have any desire to play in the NFL in the near-future and is "perfectly happy where The Lord has [him]" with the Parma Panthers.
 In the 2013 season for Parma, Christian scored 9 touchdowns with 521 rushing yards, 351 receiving yards, and 164 return yards.
-Christian helped the Panthers to win the Italian Bowl championship defeating the Milano Seamen 51-28.
+Christian helped the Panthers to win the Italian Bowl championship defeating the Milano Seamen 51–28.